cameronwp/hurtlingthrough.space/src/pages/posts/20200918-a-light-intro-to-emacs--my-scholarly-setup/index.md

 First, consider the ubiquitous integrated development environment (IDE) used across programming languages and environments.
 Though code may be executed in or may define arbitrarily complex and dynamic systems, the act of writing code is simply entering plain text in files.
 IDEs boost developer productivity by automating low-level workflows and providing explicit context that would otherwise need to be sourced in the developer's head.
 These connections between new and existing code abstract away low-level implementation problems and free up cycles for higher-level reasoning.

+IDE makes connections between code clear, obvious, and easy to follow.
+Similarly, an IKE should make connections between ideas clear, obvious, and easy to follow.

 Academic work shares many of the same characteristics as coding.
 Instead of connections in code, academic work is the connection of new and existing bodies of knowledge.
 We study the existing state of the art as described by other researchers, scaffold new ideas off existing ones, provide evidence to support our claims, and publish our ideas to form the basis for future work.
 Instead of external libraries, academics have papers.
 Instead of imports, citations bring in external ideas.
 Instead of linting, there are spelling and grammar checks.
 Instead of comments and READMEs, personal notes give an informal take on the overall context of the work.
 Instead of compiling to an executable, an academic product is compiled to a PDF.
 Yet, despite the similarities, there does not exist an all-in-one environment for academic work.
 Most academics cobble together a collection of tools to accomplish the various tasks of academic writing.
 They read their PDFs in one place, manage citations in another, and write notes somewhere else.
 They manually copy and paste BibTeX citations and laboriously hand write LaTeX.
 It doesn't have to be like this.
 Much like an IDE simplifies understanding systems in code, an IKE should simplify the task of reasoning about or defining arbitrarily complex systems through academic writing.
 To be successful, I posit that an IKE has the following requirements:

 1. It must automate citation management, including storing, searching, formatting, and inserting citations